-The Roux Institute Announces its Fourth Founder Residency Cohort
+The Roux Institute announces its fourth Founder Residency Cohort

 Northeastern University’s Roux Institute has announced the 4th cohort of their Founder Residency Program.
 Each of the ten startups selected for the program will receive a $25,000 grant in non-dilutive funding, extensive curated programming, mentorship from renowned experts in relevant domains, joint research opportunities, a peer community, and more.
 Most importantly, founders will have access to and the opportunity to collaborate with Northeastern’s vast global network of students, researchers, academics, and investors.